lenra-io/dofigen/README.md

 Dofigen is also made to use the Buildkit optimizations that speed-up the Docker image build by parallelizing the layer builds.
 It uses the [`--link` option](https://docs.docker.com/engine/reference/builder/#benefits-of-using---link) when adding files and the [`--mount=type=cache` option](https://docs.docker.com/engine/reference/builder/#run---mounttypecache) when running scripts (when you define `caches` attribute).
-You can use Buildkit with the [`docker buildx buid` subcommand](https://docs.docker.com/engine/reference/commandline/buildx_build/) like this:
+You can use Buildkit with the [`docker buildx build` subcommand](https://docs.docker.com/engine/reference/commandline/buildx_build/) like this:

 ```bash
 docker buildx build --cache-to=type=local,dest=.dockercache --cache-from=type=local,src=.dockercache -t my-app:latest --load .